sifzerda/music-player/README.md

 The main functions of code:

 - React-player has a default appearance, which was changed, setting controls={false} and making useStates to control volume, song progress bar, song time, etc.
+- playlist, time, volume, and song location tracked in useStates

 ## (7) Alternative Config